amirhyous/EEG_Motor_Imagery_Classification_and_Clustering/README.md

-# EEG Motor Imagery Classification and Clustering Project
+# EEG Motor Imagery Classification and Clustering

 This project focuses on classifying and clustering EEG data collected during motor imagery tasks.
 The aim is to apply advanced signal processing techniques for **feature extraction**, followed by **dimensionality reduction** and **clustering** to understand EEG signals better.
 We also perform **classification** of motor imagery tasks using a variety of machine learning algorithms.